nauman-zahoor/guess_what_is_this_number/README.md

 # Guess a Number
 Game that askes user to guess a number between 0 and 100.
+This code is used to create a package on pypi.

 ## Installation
 Game should work with a standard Python 3 installation.